TAMU-Robomasters/aimbots-dev/README.md

 By default, this project targets the RoboMaster Development Board Type A. However, Taproot also supports the newer Type C board.
-If you would like to use this board instead (replace `mdev2021` with the new name if it has been renamed):
+If you would like to use this board instead (replace `aimbots-dev` with the new name if it has been renamed):

 1. Commit any work so you don't lose it
-1. Edit `mdev2021/project.xml` according to the included comment
+1. Edit `aimbots-dev/project.xml` according to the included comment
-1. Run `rm -r mdev2021/taproot`
+1. Run `rm -r aimbots-dev/taproot`
-1. Run `cd mdev2021` and then `lbuild build`
+1. Run `cd aimbots-dev` and then `lbuild build`
 1. Commit the result: `git add . && git commit -m "Target RM Dev Board Type C"`

 ## Contacting